Paul Goldschmidt Player Props: Cardinals vs. Nationals

 Paul Goldschmidt At The Plate

-- In 12.7% of his games this year, he has gone deep, and 4.1% of his trips to the dish.
+- Looking at the 72 games he has played this season, he's hit a home run in nine of them (12.5%), and in 4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.